Today I attempted (and succeeded btw) to make a chocolate-pumpkin tart, courtesy of Martha Stewart.

 - Tony Cachere’s to season

 Cook for 6-8 hours in crockpot.
 Take meat out of crockpot and set aside to cool.
-Pour juices through a mesh sieve and discard the leftover goopies.
+Pour juices through a mesh sieve and discard the leftover pieces.
 Pour juice back into crockpot and when turkey is cool enough to touch, pull meat off of the bone, shredding it, put back into juices and cover until ready to serve.
-I usually serve it with dinner rolls.

 Peas in a Roux